 PDFs and other office file formats

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with important course information, and forms published as Word documents.
-We plan to either fix these or replace them with accessible HTML pages.
+We are either fixing these or replacing them with accessible HTML pages.
 Inaccessible PDFs may remain live where an accessible web page version is also available.